robb-j/r0b-blog/content/post/deploying-esp32-with-spiffs-using-github-actions.md

 This is a bit of a monster of hard-coded configuration and more specific numbers are needed again!
 `--chip` is simple, I'm building for an ESP32, its not the "board name" (esp32:esp32) though.
-`--before` and `--after` run their operations at their respective times, so it does a reset before flashing then a hard reset after flashing.
+`--before` and `--after` run their operations at their respective times, so it does a regular reset before flashing then a hard reset after flashing.

 There is also a new `BOOTLOADER` variable, which is the path to where the ESP32 package has the bootloader I wanted to use.